AnalystHub-Hub/Data-Analyst-Jobs-Scraping-Analysis-and-Visualization/README.md

 ### Project Overview 🕮

 It was exciting to start a career in data analysis, but I had a lot of questions.
-In addition to the various job categories included in the relatively broad field of “data science,” I want to find out which regions of the world has the highest data analyst job demand, which would result in higher pay and better working conditions.
+In addition to the various jobs related to “data analytics” I found out which regions of the world has the highest data analyst job demand, which would result in higher pay and better working conditions.
 What distinguishes working as a data analyst as an entry, junior, or senior levels in a company.
 We will also observe the requirements needed to be hired in any of the job levels.
 🚀 📈 ### Languages and Tools 👨‍💻

 ```http